CV

 - Ph.D in Applied Sciences

-Previous long duration research stays
+Long duration research stays and positions

 - Massachussetts Institute of Technology (MIT)